 The SVCASA has the responsibility for oversight of assessment at UNK.
 This includes the development of a strategic assessment plan and the supervision of the work of the Assessment Office.
-The Director of Assessment works closely with the SVCASA and college deans with assessment planning and implementation.
-The Coordinator of Assessment reports to the Director of Assessment and works closely with department chairs in developing assessment plans and reports.
+The Director of Assessment works closely with the SVCASA and college deans on assessment planning and with Department Chairs and faculty on implementation.
 The Assessment Office oversees two committees - the Assessment Committee and the Student Assessment Committee - which provide guidance and oversight in meeting the goals of the assessment program at UNK.

-Visit the website at http://www.unk.edu/academicaffairs/assessment/ for more information about assessment at UNK.
+Visit the website at www.unk.edu/academicaffairs/assessment/ for more information about assessment at UNK.